 Do Water Softeners Damage Septic Systems?

-According to studies, water softeners not only do not harm septic systems, but they actually help it.
-The soft water actually contributes to septic tank performance.
+According to studies, water softeners not only do not harm septic systems, they actually help.
+The soft water contributes to septic tank performance.
 The sodium in the brine also aids in bacterial health.

 Having soft water also means less use of abrasive soaps and detergents when bathing or doing dishes.
 Reduced use of detergents means less strain on the septic system.
 Chemical-based cleaners interfere with effluent breakdown.